michaelWuensch/BitBanana/README.md

 If you are having problems with BitBanana, please report the issue in [GitHub][issues] or on [discord][discord] with screenshots and/or how to reproduce the bug/error.

+## Code of conduct

+If you participate in any communication please follow our [Code of Conduct](docs/CODE_OF_CONDUCT.md).

+In short:
+Please behave as you would expect others to behave towards you.

 ## Contribute